 What does the agreement include?

-While the details remain hazy, most reports indicate that all 48 remaining hostages will need to be released by Monday at the latest.
+While the details remain hazy, most reports indicate that all 48 remaining hostages will need to be released by Monday at the latest, although Trump indicated that the process could end up taking longer than expected due to logistical issues.
 In return, Israel will release about 2,000 Palestinian prisoners and withdraw to an agreed-upon line within Gaza.

-Additionally, within 72 hours of the government approval, Hamas will need to release all of the hostages without the ceremonies it held during the last ceasefire.
+The agreement stipulates that all Israeli hostages must be released within 72 hours of the Israeli government approving the deal.
+If any of the remains of the deceased hostages can’t be recovered within that time period, Hamas will be required to provide any information it has on the location of the remains to Israel.
 Hamas has claimed that it doesn’t know where nine of the bodies of the 28 deceased hostages are.
 It is unclear as of yet what will happen if those nine aren’t returned by the end of the deadline.
+A task force involving the mediators and the Red Cross will work to ensure all the remains are recovered.

 Israel, in turn, will release about 2,000 Palestinian prisoners, including 250 serving life sentences.
-The list of which prisoners will be released has not, as of yet, been finalized.
-A list of the prisoners serving life sentences who will be released will be published after the government approves the deal to allow for appeals against their release.
+The full list of which prisoners will be released has not, as of yet, been published.
+A list of the prisoners serving life sentences who will be released will be published to allow for appeals against their release.
+A partial list was published by Israeli media early Friday morning.
+The list included several senior terrorists who organized a series of suicide bombings against Israeli civilians in the early 2000s.

 Only the first phase